Do you need to bring a car seat when you travel with a baby?

+Instead, we purchased a cheap umbrella stroller and packed up our heavy car seat.
 We didn’t really have a choice.
 We needed to take a taxi from our house to the airport, about a 45 minute drive (we would also need to do this on the return trip home from the airport).
 Because we were arriving in the evening, we organized private transportation from the Cancun airport to our resort (check out our video footage from the resort).

 Now, we could have requested a baby car seat for an additional charge, but we didn’t want to take the risk, especially after a 6 hour flight with a cranky baby.
 The thought of the private vehicle arriving without the car seat was a real possibility, so we didn’t feel like gambling.